mark-summerfield/uxf/py/README.md

 - 2.4.0
-  - `dump()` and `dumps()` now use the pretty printing algorithm which produces much neater and more consistent output than prefer.
+  - `dump()` and `dumps()` now use the pretty printing algorithm which produces much neater and more consistent output than before.
 It also means that `wrap_width` is properly respected even for `bytes` and for long ``str``s.
   - List, Map, and Table comments are no longer immutable.
+  - The UXF XML format now stores comments as tags rather than attributes to ensure that whitespace is correctly preserved.
 - 2.3.1 When ``str``s and `bytes` are output they now respect the `wrap_width`.
 The formatting is still unsatisfactory though: a proper pretty printing algorithm needs to be used.